elyssak10/INST_consolidation_project1/README.md

 -The game does not remember how many times a person played or failed or keep track of their final winning scores

 -The game does NOT “remember” and avoid any words it used before with a player

+especially valuable contribution credit for Judah (TA) mention which license it has